 It’s a new year, and for many, a new opportunity to kick a habit or habits that have made life unforgivably miserable for the previous 12 months.
 For some, that might mean shedding a little excess tonnage, while for others it may mean a few less cocktails or cigarettes a week.
 There are a few of you out there that have something else stuck in your craw, and no amount of resolution-setting is going to make your insanity go away.
 I can sympathize, for I’m a pretty organized person with an admittedly established set of routines that I guard with a fair amount of jealous aggression.
 Things in my world live in designated places for deliberate reasons, and as such, my home and work spaces reflect a pretty rigid lifestyle that thrives on tidiness and order.

 That said, I’ve let the laundry go a few too many days without a wash, and have been known to allow the carpets to go un-vacuumed from time to time.
 I don’t feel especially compassionate about hand-washing, and I’ve never caught myself touching things in a particular order on any kind of a consecutive basis.
-While I understand that just because I don’t compulsively scrub the skin off my palms or do a finger-dance on my way out the door that I might still get my O.C.D. (obsessive-compulsive disorder) card punched one day, I feel that my mere dedication to cleanliness and organization sets me apart from genuine O.C. disorders.
+While I understand that just because I don’t compulsively scrub the skin off my palms or do a finger-dance on my way out the door that I might still get my O.C.D. (obsessive-compulsive disorder) card punched one day.
+Indeed, I feel that my mere dedication to cleanliness and organization sets me apart from genuine O.C. disorders.
 People with this condition (and there are a number of varieties and flavors) have testified to its sometimes suffocating effect on their lives, and their inability to function in normal social situations as a result of its effects.
 Though many people have found ways to cope with O.C.D. so they can lead normal, healthy lives, others suffer tremendously as a result, and consequently face a lot of challenges.

 While you might not think it to be true, like most tragic human conditions, this one has found a comedic reinvention through the cinematic medium.
 Movies have taken note of this peculiar personality trait and crafted some of the most memorable characters in film history using its mold.
 Pictures that recognized O.C.D. throughout the years did so with characters suffering through varying degrees of severity, and reflected a condition that takes different forms for different people.
 While some displayed the textbook signs, what with the hand-washing and obsessive organization, others manifested the disorder through their very presence and actions.